 Resist it all you will, but the winter months have begun to descend on us.
-And while we may be blessed with a relatively mild winter in the bulk lucky land (Tasmanians, we empathise), there are some realities to these seasons that can wreak havoc upon our health and our home’s ambience.
+And while we may be blessed with a relatively mild winter in the bulk lucky land, there’s no doubt that the colder months bring their fair share of challenges.

-With the windows shut to keep out the chill, and the heater running, the air quality becomes more stagnant.
-Rooms hosting heat and moisture, like the toilet and kitchen, are not as well ventilated in the winter months.
-The prevalence of this moisture can encourage the growth of mould, which even in small amounts, can impact upon the scent and enjoyment that you get out of your home each day.
+With the windows shut to keep out the chill and the heater running, air quality becomes more stagnant.
+Rooms hosting heat and moisture, like the toilet and kitchen, are not as well-ventilated in the winter months.
+The prevalence of this moisture can encourage the growth of mould, which, even in small amounts, can impact the scent and enjoyment that you get out of your home each day.

-To wit, it can pay to invest in some atmosphere-improving scents, to enhance your enjoyment of your own four walls this winter.
-Here at N-essentials, we pride ourselves on providing a service which offers more than just the raw materials - we want to provide a roadmap, to allow you to get the very most out of your home throughout the seasons.
+It can pay to invest in a collection of essential oils for winter to enhance your enjoyment of your own four walls this year.
+Here at N-Essentials, we pride ourselves on providing not only raw materials but a roadmap to allow you to get the very most out of your home throughout the seasons.

-The winter months vary weather-wise up and down the coast.
+The winter months vary weather-wise up and down the coast of Australia.
 In New South Wales, the cool is often mixed with relatively dry air flowing across the continent.
 In Victoria, the rains dominate, along with a considerable shortfall of proper sunshine.

-If you are contending with the dry, consider yourself lucky.
+If you are contending with the dry winter weather, consider yourself lucky.
 A lack of moisture is preferable in the home, as you are less likely to contend with issues relating to mould or mildew.

 But dry heat is tough on us too.
-In particular, our clothes, our hair, and our skin can begin to feel the impact, with static-laden clothes, frizzy hair, and flaky skin.
-Lavender oil is a good starting point; its moisturising nature, along with its lovely scent, can re-balance us after a long day.
+In particular, our clothes, our hair, and our skin can begin to feel the impact, with static-laden clothes, hair that appears frizzy, and skin that looks dry.
+Lavender oil is a good starting point; its moisturising nature, along with its lovely scent, can help combat the effects of winter.

-In this dry environment, skin care becomes a priority, as the dry heat can encourage flaky, scaly, and cracked skin.
+In this dry environment, skin care becomes a priority, as the dry heat can encourage skin that appears flaky and scaly.
 A moisturising blend is a vital element of many routines.
 One of our favourite combinations for dry skin involves 8 drops of sandalwood, 6 drops of geranium, and 6 drops of rose absolute.